Kaz - History of Healing Crystals

 New age culture 1980's

 In the 1980's, with the advent of the New Age culture, the use of crystals and gemstones began to re-emerge as a healing method.
-Much of the practise being drawn from age old traditions, with more information gained by experimentation and channelling.
+Much of the practice being drawn from age old traditions, with more information gained by experimentation and channeling.